bt7878/pico-projects/README.md

 # pico-projects

-A collection of completed C/C++ projects for the raspberry pi pico.
+A collection of completed C/C++ projects for the Raspberry Pi Pico.